sadSader/lua-language-server-wiki/Code-Formatter.md

 create a `.editorconfig` file in the project root and copy from [template](https://github.com/CppCXY/EmmyLuaCodeStyle/blob/master/lua.template.editorconfig)

 ## How to setup default format options
-If you do not want to specify the common format options for every project via `.editorconfig`, you can setup the default format options.
+If you do not want to set the common format options for every project via `.editorconfig`, you can configure the default format options.

 #### For Neovim